IuliiaKonovalova/school_app/README.md

   ![Error Page.
 404](documentation/features/error_page/404_error_page.png)

-  it has a box with the the header "Page 404", image and a short message about the error ("Something went wrong as this page is not found").
+  it has a box with the header "Page 404", an image and a short message about the error ("Something went wrong as this page is not found").

-  If the user is logged in and tries to access a page that doesn't exist, he/she will find a button to his/her profile page.
+  If the user is logged in and tries to access a page that doesn't exist, he/she will find a button with the link to his/her profile page.

   ![Error Page.
 404. Link to user profile](documentation/features/error_page/404_error_page2.png)

-  If the user is logged out and tries to access a page that doesn't exist, he/she will find a button to the home page
+  If the user is logged out and tries to access a page that doesn't exist, he/she will find a button with the link to the home page

   ![Error Page.
 404. Link to home page](documentation/features/error_page/404_error_page1.png)